 Except for dialogue, quotation marks in fiction should be reserved for words or phrases used ironically, or words or phrases quoted directly.
-For more on quotation marks, check out my fiction style guide for dialogue and my fiction guide for internal discourse.
+For more on quotation marks, check out my fiction style guide on dialogue and my fiction guide on internal discourse.

 I "misplaced" that horrible sweater she knit me.

 Don't use quotation marks to set off clichés.
 The speaker/narrator may be using figurative language, but they're still being straightforward.

 That man Tony has "nerves of steel."
 X

 If the common saying is a direct quote, do use quotation marks.